solar2d/com.cabagomez-plugin.ironsource/README.md

 # com.cabagomez-plugin.ironsource
 Solar2d Ironsource Plugin.

--- The iOS version now only supports ARM64.
-This means that it only supports iOS 11 and after.
-The frameworks for the networks have been bitcode and anything other than arm64 stripped.
+-- The iOS version only supports iOS 12 and after.
+-- The frameworks for the networks have been bitcode and anything other than arm64 stripped.
 -- User messaging platform (UMP) for consent is now integrated into the plugin.

--- APS instructions have been updated.

 -- If you find an issue please submit an issue on this repo.
 If I am able to reproduce it and impacts me, I will try to resolve it.
 If you need more support than this or want to individually ad plugins, I would recommend the ironsource plugin by Scott Harrison: https://solar2dmarketplace.com/plugins?IronSource_tech-scotth